 If this looks delicious to you, then you owe it to to yourself to order one.

 The 20-layer, Epic Grilled Cheese

-For this installment of “Artist Eats,” we asked Anders Oinonen to share his favorite place to eat.
-Anders is a Toronto-based artist who had a fantastic exhibition at The Hole last year (also, check out our photos from the opening).
+For this installment of “Artist Eats,” we asked DMOTE to share his favorite place to eat.
+DMOTE is a New York-based artist from Sydney, who led the Australian graffiti scene in the early 1990s.
 Continue reading for his answer.